Bonxy/astro-blog-cms/src/content/blog/2012-04-03-cher-lloyd.md

 featured: false
 draft: false
 tags:
+  - old-wordpress-fixed
+  - cher-lloyd
+  - leeds
+  - o2-academy
-  - old-wordpress-import
+  - w/-becks
 description: Last night me and RebekahEsme went down to the 02 Academy Leeds to go and see Cher Lloyd live in concert...
 ---
 Last night me and [@RebekahEsme](http://rebekahesme.com) went down to the [02 Academy](http://www.o2academyleeds.co.uk/), Leeds to go and see Cher Lloyd live in concert.

 When pulling up and stepping out the taxi I was shocked at the size of the queue there was already, and we where 30 minutes early!!
 There was loads of kids with there parents but I didn't imagine that there would be this many.